 Climbing to the Summit of Cotopaxi – Specialist Tours

 If you want to summit Cotopaxi Volcano, this will need to be done on a specialist climbing tour with an experienced guide.
 The cost for these tours is much higher as the climb is technical and you will need specialist equipment such as ice axes and crampons.
 These tours are usually done over two days but longer options are available.
 If you are looking to reach the summit of Cotopaxi on a 2-day shared service tour, you will need to be prepared to pay upwards of $345 USD per person.
-The Cotopaxi summit hike appears in our list of the best treks in South America.
+The Cotopaxi summit hike appears in our list of the top hikes in Ecuador and the best treks in South America.

 When is Best to Visit Cotopaxi?